ycpcs/cs402-spring2024/assign/assign07.md

 6. Discuss your automated test framework, and demonstrate it in action.

-7. Future Work: Since most teams are working on multi-semester/multi-year projects, describe the state of the project as it will be for the incoming team in the Spring.
+7. Future Work: Since most teams are working on multi-semester/multi-year projects, describe the state of the project as it will be for the incoming team in the next Semester.
 Also, show that the future work you present is captured as issues in your issue tracker.
-Many of you may be resuming work on the same project in the Spring, and there could be new students joining the project.
+Some of you could be resuming work on the same project next semester, and there will be new students joining the project.

 8. Conclusions: Sum up what you accomplished and what you learned, particularly for underclassmen.
 If there are aspects of the project you would do differently if you started again from scratch, mention them.
 You can also talk about how you might want to extend the system in the future.